Nigerian police guard embassies after Libya attack

 The sect also carried out a suicide bombing on the United Nations building in the capital Abuja last year.

+The U.S. embassy in Abuja told Reuters on Thursday that security was at heightened levels there, but that it had been that way for several months anyway.

-The attacks this week in several Arab states were by groups protesting against the anti-Islam film called the “Innocence of Muslims,” by a U.S.-Israeli director which has been circulating online for weeks.
+The attacks this week in several Arab states were by groups who blame the U.S. government for the film called the “Innocence of Muslims,” by a U.S.-Israeli director, in which he described Islam as a cancer.
+It has been circulating online for weeks.

-Muslim and Christian groups in Nigeria condemned the film but urged their followers to remain peaceful.

-“We are appealing to the entire youth of our dear country Nigeria to remain law abiding resolute and focused so that some few individuals should not succeed in creating disharmony among us,” the youth leader of the Christian Association of Nigeria (CAN) Diji Obadiah Haruna said in a statement.

-“We should join hands in condemning such act of disrespect for our religious values.”

-Hundreds have been killed in recent years in periodic religious clashes in Nigeria’s “Middle Belt”, where the largely Christian south meets the mostly Muslim north.
-CAN often tries to temper potential sources of aggravation.

-Islamist Egyptian President Mohamed Morsi said he backed peaceful protest but not attacks on embassies.
+Islamist Egyptian President Mohamed Mursi said he backed peaceful protest but not attacks on embassies.